-To use Threat Trackers, you must be an Office 365 global administrator, security administrator, or security reader.
-See Permissions in the Office 365 Security & Compliance Center.
+To use Threat Trackers, you must be a global administrator, security administrator, or security reader.
+See Permissions in the Security & Compliance Center.

 Typically Noteworthy trackers will be posted for just a couple of weeks when we identify new threats and think you might need the extra visibility that this feature provides.
 Once the biggest risk for a threat has passed, we'll remove that Noteworthy item.
 This way, we can keep the list fresh and up to date with other relevant new items.

-Trending trackers (formerly called Campaigns) highlight new threats that haven't been seen in your organization's email in the past week.
+Trending trackers (formerly called Campaigns) highlight new threats received in your organization's email in the past week.

 Trending trackers give you an idea of new threats you should review to ensure your broader corporate environment is prepared against attacks.